fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

     - Cognito Streams
       - Kinesis stream to receive events
       - Control and insight data stored in Amazon Cognito
-      - Use an existing or new Kinesis Stream and create a role to publush to Stream
+      - Use an existing or new Kinesis Stream and create a role to publish to Stream
     - Cognito Events
       - Allows execute Lambda functions in response to important events
       - Function UpdateRecords must respond in 5 sec, if not LambdaSocketTimeoutException
       - Try retry sync if you get a LambdaThrottledException
 - [FAQ](https://aws.amazon.com/cognito/faqs/)

 ## SAM (Serverless Application Model)